 Pay interest on the advances.

-Potential directors and officers are typically extremely reluctant to agree to any of these conditions.
-In particular, requiring security or a demonstration of the ability to repay advances would discourage people from accepting positions as directors or officers.
+However, potential directors and officers are typically extremely reluctant to agree to these conditions.
+Requiring security or a demonstration of the ability to repay advances would discourage people from accepting positions as directors or officers.
 The company should weigh the benefit of retaining a specific individual as director or officer against the risk that this individual may be brought into a lawsuit, request advancement of expenses, ultimately not be entitled to indemnification and refuse (or be unable) to repay the advances.

 If there is no indemnification agreement, this paragraph should be modified to reflect the appropriate provisions of the company's charter documents (or state corporate law, as applicable).